TheDreamLabUK/logseqSpringThing/README.md

 ## Project Overview

-This project visualizes a Logseq knowledge graph in 3D using WebXR, enhancing it with Perplexity AI and RAGFlow for AI-powered question answering.
-Changes are automatically submitted back to the source GitHub repository as pull requests.
+This project visualizes a Logseq knowledge graph in 3D using WebXR, enhancing it with Perplexity AI, RAGFlow, and local speech synthesis for AI-powered question answering and interaction.
+Changes can be automatically submitted back to the source GitHub repository as pull requests.
 This allows for a dynamic and interactive exploration of your Logseq knowledge base in an immersive environment, leveraging the power of AI to provide context and insights.

 > **Note**: Settings are currently managed locally in the client for improved development and testing.
-Server-side settings synchronization is temporarily disabled and will be re-enabled in a future update.
+Server-side settings synchronization is planned for a future update.

-## Key Features
+## Features

 - **WebXR 3D Visualization:** Immersive exploration of the knowledge graph in AR/VR environments with support for:
   - **Node Interaction and Manipulation:** Click, drag, and reposition nodes within the 3D space.